n8n-io/n8n-docs/docs/doc2/table-extraction/mapping-of-columns.md

 That can be done by selecting the header of a column in extraction view.

-A dropdown will open and you are able to select the column that you want to map.
+A dropdown will open and you will be able to select the column that you want to map.

 ![](/_images/doc2/image-8-1024x790.png)